If you like to dress up without busting your wallet then you need to know how to shop effectively at thrift stores.

-Here are some tips on how to shop effectively on thrift stores so you could save money and score great deals.
+Here are some tips on how to shop effectively at thrift stores so you could save money and score great deals.

 Here are some basic authenticity guidelines if you are buying a designer item from a thrift store: